 The first music Brent owned as a kid were cassettes by Chuck Berry and Buddy Holly.
 When he was twelve, he bought his first Bob Dylan album.
 That’s when things changed.
 The stories Brent had absorbed all his life started coming out as songs.
 He’s been writing and performing his own songs ever since.

 Brent began playing his first shows alone with acoustic guitar and harmonica at 15.
 At 16, he recorded his first album, a cassette-only release.
 At 17, he formed his first band, The Sympathizers, with whom he recorded four out of print records, the best of which is featured on a recently released compilation, Songs You Never Heard.

+Brent and Dan regularly perform in a wide variety of music venues.
 For booking inquires or more information, email: email@example.com